Council Tax and empty properties

 - a property left unoccupied but furnished due to a bereavement is exempt from the date of the persons death to six months after probate has been granted

-- A property left unoccupied and furnished by a person who has gone into a residential care home on a permanent basis.
+- a property left unoccupied and furnished by a person who has gone into a residential care home on a permanent basis will be exempt.
 (This will not apply to properties subsequently rented out for any period after a tenant has been in occupation.)

-- A property left unoccupied but furnished by a person who is in prison.
+- a property left unoccupied but furnished by a person who is in prison will be exempt.

-- A property left unoccupied but furnished where the owner is a student
+- a property left unoccupied but furnished where the owner is a student will be exempt.

 - Properties where occupation is prohibited by law - no time limit up to the order being lifted